mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 Staff can securely access files, collaborate easily, and stay up-to-date automatically.
 The cloud service companies support people quietly, allowing them to focus on what matters most.

-## Lessons I See Every Day on the IT Helpdesk
+## Lessons I See Every Day on the IT ServiceDesk

 On the Service Desk, cloud understanding helps me solve problems faster and more calmly.
 Many issues, including account issues, file recoveries, and application access, often trace back to the cloud systems.